DC 7515Genitourinary System38 CFR § 4.115b

 The VA rates Bladder, calculus in, with symptoms interfering with function under Diagnostic Code (DC) 7515, governed by 38 CFR 38 CFR § 4.115b.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Bladder, calculus in, with symptoms interfering with function qualify for TDIU (Total Disability Individual Unemployability)?
+Can Bladder, calculus in, with symptoms interfering with function qualify for TDIU?

-What evidence do I need to establish service connection for Bladder, calculus in, with symptoms interfering with function?
+What evidence supports a higher rating for Bladder, calculus in, with symptoms interfering with function?

-What is the C&P exam like for Bladder, calculus in, with symptoms interfering with function?
+What happens at the C&P exam for Bladder, calculus in, with symptoms interfering with function?

 Get a Personalized Rating Analysis